 - Most aggressive dogs can be retrained under the right circumstances.
 However, before you start a program to correct an aggressive dog, you must realize that there is a chance your dog may never be trustworthy around other people or children, and may bite if provoked.
 Consult veterinarians or animal behaviorists for their opinions about whether your dog can be rehabilitated or should be put down.

 P.S.
-I would definitely recommend you to check out professional dog trainer & behaviorist Doggy Dan for more information on curing dog aggression and other dog behavior problems.
+I would definitely recommend you to check out a professional dog trainer & behaviorist with great experience on curing dog aggression and other dog behavior problems.